 Podocarpus macrophyllusItem #6645 USDA Hardiness Zone: 7 - 11

-Attractive pyramidal garden or patio tree with dense, upright branching and lush evergreen foliage that takes to shearing well.
+An attractive pyramidal garden or patio tree with dense, upright branching and narrow, leathery foliage that takes to shearing well.
 A versatile, slow growing, and low maintenance evergreen.
 An effective accent, screen or clipped hedge.
 Well-suited to large containers or tubs, and for formal topiary.

-- OverviewLight Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow grower to 15 to 20 ft. tall, 6 to 8 ft. wide, larger with age.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Reaches 15 to 20 ft. tall, 6 to 8 ft. wide in 10 years; larger with age.

 - CareCare InformationProvide enriched, slightly acidic, well-drained soil.
-Water deeply and regularly during the first few growing seasons to establish a deep, extensive root system.
-Performs best with regular water or with environmental humidity, but will tolerate some drought.
+Water deeply and regularly during the first few growing seasons to establish an extensive root system.
+Once established, reduce frequency; prefers regular water but tolerates some drought.
 Feed in early spring before new growth emerges.
-Prune annually to shape.Light Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.
+Prune annually to shape.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This is a valuable plant native to Japan and southern China.This genus was conferred by French botanist Charles L'Hertier de Brutelle, 1746-1800, either from specimens provided by Thunberg from Japan or more likely those sent west by French Catholic missionaries in China.
 The species was described but misclassified by Carl Thunberg in the 18th century as a yew under Taxus macrophylla.
 It also went by P. longifolia for awhile.
 Scots botanist David Don, 1799-1841 accurately classified the plants as P. macrophyllus to describe its notably long leaf shape.Lore:The tree is grown in China for its religious symbolism related to its appearance which suggests the lohans, followers of Buddha, often depicted on temple walls.
 Therefore aged specimens of this "lohan pine" tree are frequently found on temple grounds.